Drimoleague: Demographics

 As of the 2022 census, the village of Drimoleague had a usually resident population of 482.
 Of these, 74.1% identified as White Irish, 0.8% as White Irish Travellers and 11.0% as other white ethnicities.
 A further 1.9% identified as Black or Black Irish, 4.1% as Asian or Asian Irish.
 Approximately 8% of the population were of other ethnicities or did not state their ethnicity.

 Amenities

-Local amenities include four public houses, a pitch & putt course, tennis courts, and a children's playground.
+Local amenities include two public houses, a pitch & putt course, tennis courts, and a children's playground.
 The local national (primary) school, Drimoleague National School, had an enrollment of 59 pupils as of 2021.
 Clann na nGael GAA club has facilities at Páirc Tadhg Na Samhna in Drimoleague.